-The following items of income and expenditure have been accounted for in the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement: The increase in income being due to rentals from additional properties purchased during 2016/17, rental reviews and new leases on existing properties.
+The following items of income and expenditure have been accounted for in the Financing and Investment Income and Expenditure line in the CIES.
+The increase in income is due to rentals from additional properties purchased during 2017/18, rental reviews and new leases on existing properties.
 The increase in expenditure is due to the increase in the number of properties owned by the Council.

-2015/16 2016/17
+2016/17 2017/18

 £'000 £'000

-1,369 Rental income from investment property 1,984
+1,984 Rental income from investment property 3,092

-(122) Direct operating expenses arising from investment property (199)
+(199) Direct operating expenses arising from investment property (243)

-1,247 Net gain/(loss) 1,785
+1,785 Net gain 2,849

 There are no restrictions on the Council's ability to realise the value inherent in its investment property or on the Council's right to the remittance of income and the proceeds of disposal.
-The Council has no contractual obligations to purchase, construct or develop investment property or repairs, maintenance or enhancement.
+The Council has no material contractual obligations to purchase, construct or develop investment property or repairs, maintenance or enhancement.
 All the Councils investment properties fair value measurements are based on other significant observable inputs.
-The Office Units and Commercial properties are measured using the investment method of valuation, assessing the passing rent and Market Rent by comparison to other transactions, and capitalising the income stream at an appropriate yield to reflect the key investment characteristics of the property.
+The Office Units and Commercial properties are measured using the investment method of valuation, assessing the passing rent and market rent by comparison to other transactions, and capitalising the income stream at an appropriate yield to reflect the key investment characteristics of the property.

-The following table summarises the movement in the fair value of investment properties over the year.
+The following table summarises the movement in the fair value of investment properties over the year:

-2015/16 2016/17
+2016/17 2017/18

 £'000 £'000

-19,780 Balance at start of the year 28,160
+28,160 Balance at start of the year 42,700

 Additions:

-7,384 Purchases 14,676
+14,676 Purchases 32,560

-979 Net gains (losses) from fair value adjustments 459
+459 Net gains (losses) from fair value adjustments 1,255

 Transfers:

-17 (To)/from Property, Plant and Equipment (595)
+(595) (To)/from Property, Plant and Equipment -

-- (To)/from Surplus Assets Awaiting Disposal
+- (To)/from Surplus Assets Awaiting Disposal -

-28,160 Balance at end of the year 42,700
+42,700 Balance at end of the year 76,515

-The Investment property consists of £15.6 million of Office Buildings, £22.4 million of Industrial/Retail Premises (Commercial) and other sites of £4.7 million.
+The Investment property portfolio consists of £15.7 million of Office Buildings, £56.6 million of Industrial/Retail Premises (Commercial) and other sites of £4.2 million.